Iunave/vk-render/README.md

 simple vulkan renderer additionally featuring model-loading and multithreading

-third_party code has been removed due to size constraints
+third-party code and model files have been removed due to size constraints